Course Overview

 - New petroleum engineers who want to learn

-- Other organisation staff that is involved in subsurface production operations
+- Other organization staff that is involved in subsurface production operations

 - All the petroleum and production managers